-For the three months ended March 31, 2009, approximately 6.5% of our flow new insurance written was subject to arrangements with captives or risk sharing arrangements with the GSEs compared to 34.4% for the year ended December 31, 2008.
+For the six months ended June 30, 2009, approximately 5.5% of our flow new insurance written was subject to arrangements with captives or risk sharing arrangements with the GSEs compared to 34.4% for the year ended December 31, 2008.
 We expect the percentage of new insurance written subject to risk sharing arrangements to continue to decline in 2009 for the reasons discussed below.
-The percentage of new insurance written covered by these arrangements is shown only for the three months ended March 31, 2009 because this percentage normally increases after the end of a quarter.
+The percentage of new insurance written covered by these arrangements is shown only for the six months ended June 30, 2009 because this percentage normally increases after the end of a quarter.
 Such increases can be caused by, among other things, the transfer of a loan in the secondary market, which can result in a mortgage insured during a quarter becoming part of a risk sharing arrangement in a subsequent quarter.
 Premiums ceded in these arrangements are reported in the period in which they are ceded regardless of when the mortgage was insured.

-Effective January 1, 2009 we are no longer ceding new business under excess of loss reinsurance treaties with lender captive reinsurers.
+Effective January 1, 2009, we are no longer ceding new business under excess of loss reinsurance treaties with lender captive reinsurers.
 Loans reinsured through December 31, 2008 under excess of loss agreements will run off pursuant to the terms of the particular captive arrangement.
 New business will continue to be ceded under quota share reinsurance arrangements, limited to a 25% cede rate.
-During 2008, many of our captive arrangements were either terminated or placed into run-off.
+Beginning in 2008, many of our captive arrangements were either terminated or placed into run-off.

-We anticipate that our ceded premiums related to risk sharing agreements will be significantly less in the remainder of 2009 compared to amounts ceded in corresponding periods in 2008 for the reasons discussed above.
+We anticipate that our ceded premiums related to risk sharing agreements will be significantly less in the fourth quarter of 2009 compared to amounts ceded in fourth quarter of 2008 for the reasons discussed above.